 There are a lot of perks to being a woman.
 We smell better than men, our clothes are way cuter, and, of course, we have the potential to have multiple orgasms.
 At least, that’s what we’re told.
 The truth is, for most women, multiple orgasms are more of a myth than a reality.

 But, according to doctors, there’s no scientific reason that all women can’t achieve that coveted double O. “By the nature of the female anatomy, all women should have the capability of having them.
-But, to experience it depends very much on the situation,” says Michael Krychman, MD, certified sexual counselor and sexual-medicine gynecologist.
+But, to experience it depends very much on the situation,” says Michael Krychman, MD, certified sexual counsellor and sexual-medicine gynaecologist.

 Relationship and sex therapist Kimberly Sharky, LMFT, CST adds that you shouldn’t expect to have two orgasms of the same intensity: “They each won’t necessarily be at the same magnitude,” she says.
 “Sometimes the second one feels like a little aftershock.”

 And, remember, since orgasms are a subjective phenomenon, many women who claim to be having multiple orgasms might be exaggerating.
 “Some people may think they’re having six orgasms, but they’re not having full-out orgasms — five of those might just be small pelvic floor contractions,” Dr. Streicher says.